-Now I’m over 70 (aaaacckkk!!) and I’m still very much the geek, dabbling in the Internet of Things and home automation.
-It’s fascinating to me that now home automation is all the rage, with Alexa, Google Assistant, etc. When I bought my first house there was no Internet or WiFi, so I had wires running all over the house (much to my wife’s dismay), the goal having the home security, lights and heating eventually controlled by a microcontroller running NSC Tiny Basic.
-Well, I never completed that.
+Now I’m over 70 (aaaacckkk!!) and I’m still very much the geek, writing firmware in C++ for the ESP8266/ESP32 devices using Visual Studio Code (aka VSCode).
+It’s fascinating to me that home automation is now all the rage, with Alexa, Google Assistant, etc. When I bought my first house there was no Internet or WiFi, so I had wires running all over the house (much to my wife’s dismay), the goal being the home security, lights and heating eventually controlled by a microcontroller running NSC Tiny Basic.
+Well, I never completed that; sold the house.
 But I learned a lot!
-So, now there are SO MANY platforms for the Internet of Things it’s hard to keep track of all of them; you have Blynk, IFTTT (IF This Then That), Cayenne, etc, etc. See my blog about Node-RED, MQTT, and more.
+So, now there are SO MANY platforms for the Internet of Things it’s hard to keep track of all of them; you have Blynk, IFTTT (IF This Then That), Cayenne, etc, etc.